We are currently remodeling our website. Check back soon!

 Celebrating 14 Years of WOLF Wins:

 The initial genesis of WOLF occurred in 2003.
 At that time Julie Gilbert was creating a new business called Magnolia Home Theatre for Best Buy, a $50 billion annual revenue consumer electronics and entertainment business.
 As she built Magnolia, a business in its initial configurations, she had her lens on the high-end male customer.
 However, through home-visits with high-end male and female customers, she built relationships with the women.
-She very quickly realized a sea change (invisible in 2003) was taking place and she had to ‘win with her to win with him.’
+She very quickly realized a sea change (invisible in 2003) was taking place and she had a tremendous opportunity to inspire, do the right things, and “win with her!”.

 She began moving from her executive role by weekday to working in the Best Buy stores with the sales teams in California and Washington DC on the weekends measuring every sale based on engagement with the female consumers and trying new sales models ‘live.’